Gina Grad: Career

 Grad took a job at KFI am640 in November 2009 producing Gary Hoffmann's Sunday morning show and fill-in producing for the Bill Handel Show.
 She also helped launch The Bill Carroll Show as associate producer and "stunt girl," as well as guest-hosting for The John and Ken Show with her podcast co-host Randy Wang.

-Grad also made regular appearances on The Young Turks online news network between 2013-2015, presenting news stories and weighing in as a guest panelist on "The Main Show," The Point with Ana Kasparian and The Rubin Report with Dave Rubin.
+Grad also made regular appearances on The Young Turks online news network between 2013 and 2015, presenting news stories and weighing in as a guest panelist on "The Main Show," The Point with Ana Kasparian and The Rubin Report with Dave Rubin.

 In February 2015, Grad began on the now-defunct 100.3FM 'The Sound' KSWD (First as co-host of Mark in the Morning with Mark Thompson of "Mark and Brian" fame and then hosted the music-intensive morning show "Andy and Gina in the Morning" with co-host Andy Chanley).
 A couple of months after starting at her job at 'The Sound', she joined The Adam Carolla Show, joining Bryan Bishop, covering the news and serving as co-host.
+She and Bishop left the program in January 2023.
 Now that 100.3 The Sound is defunct, Grad no longer hosts a morning radio program, although in 2020 she returned to LA radio as news anchor for The Tim Conway Jr. Show.

-With Teresa Strasser, Grad hosts a podcast Easy Listening With Gina and Teresa on PodcastOne.
+With Teresa Strasser, Grad hosted a podcast Easy Listening With Gina and Teresa on PodcastOne from April 2019 to Nov 2023.

+Gina now is a permanent member of The Woody Show on Alt 98.7.